 PowerMusic is about the individual’s experience of music, not necessarily the “group” experience.
 The group dynamic evolves naturally through discussion and disagreement about individual response to music, but it usually stops short of any kind of therapeutic conversation or “sharing.”
 When and if that happens (and it will), we welcome it without comment or judgment beyond appreciation for the speaker.

 That said, participants are specifically encouraged to go beyond “like/dislike” responses to music.
-Some of the best classes can happen when students are given permission to hear music that is difficult for them to take, but this takes extra care and lots of encouragement to get at the core of underlying dislike, which is normally different for everyone in the class!
-There have been some very interesting discussions about musical and cultural diversity in classes on “new” music, especially when students trust one another to freely express their responses without judgment.
+Some of the best classes can happen when students are given permission to hear music that is difficult for them to take, and it takes extra care and lots of encouragement to get at the core of underlying dislike, even if that’s different for everyone in the class!
+There have been some very interesting discussions about musical and cultural diversity in classes on “new” music, especially when students trust one another to freely express their feelings without judgment.

 Therefore, it’s probably the biggest single responsibility of the instructor to skillfully guide the students’ approach to a navigation of music that strikes a strong “dislike” chord.
 Just as with strong “like” response, the beauty of visceral “dislike” is that it opens a clear path to understanding one’s physical, emotional, mental and spiritual responses to the music and why they happen as they do.
 That’s a powerful class tool.

 A good music-playing device is essential, particularly one that can play content from the Internet in real time.
 External speakers are necessary.
 A professional sound system is best.

 Hand drums are always a good idea if available.

 It’s always a great idea to have thought/feeling-provoking questions ready, and fortunately music lends itself to several of them.
 It’s not always easy for people to come up with one or more specific emotions contained in a tune, but you can guide listeners into a more somatic experience of music with these types of questions:

 - When you hear this music, close your eyes: what do you see?